 His books include The Development of Social Knowledge: Morality and Convention (1983, Cambridge University Press), The Culture of Morality: Social Development, Context, and Conflict (2002, Cambridge University Press), Social Development, Social, Inequalities, and Social Justice (edited with C. Wainryb and J. Smetana, 2007, Erlbaum Publishers), New Perspectives on Human Development (edited with N. Budwig and P. Zelazo, 2017, Cambridge Univeristy Press).
-His many other publications include "The Development of Morality" in Handbook of Child Psychology (1998, 2006); "Thought, Emotions, and Social Interactional Processes in Moral Development" in Handbook of Moral Development (2006); "Morality: Epistemology, development, and social opposition" in Handbook of Moral Development, 2nd edition (2014); "Moral development" in Handbook of child psychology and Developmental Science, Theory & method, 7th edition; "Snap judgment?
+His many other publications include "The Development of Morality" in Handbook of Child Psychology (1998, 2006); "Thought, Emotions, and Social Interactional Processes in Moral Development" in Handbook of Moral Development (2006); "Morality: Epistemology, development, and social opposition" in Handbook of Moral Development, 2nd edition (2014); Moral judgments and actions: Development and processes of coordination.
+Handbook of Moral Development, 3rd edition (2022); "Moral development" in Handbook of child psychology and Developmental Science, Theory & method, 7th edition; "Snap judgment?
 Not so fast: Thought, reasoning, and choice as psychological realities" in Human Development (2010); "To Lie or not to Lie: To Whom and Under what Circumstances" in Child Development (with S. Perkins, 2007); Nucci, L., Turiel, E., & Roded, A. D. (2017).
 Continuities and discontinuities in the development of moral judgments.
 Monograph as Special Issue of Human Development (with L. Nucci and A. Roded, 2017); Dahl, A., Gingo, M., Uttich, K., & Turiel, E. (2018).
 Moral reasoning about human welfare in adolescents and adults: Judging conflicts involving sacrificing and saving lives.
-Monographs of the Society for Research in Child Development (with A. Dahl, M. Gingo, and M. Uttich, 2018).
+Monographs of the Society for Research in Child Development (with A. Dahl, M. Gingo, and M. Uttich, 2018); The Development of moral judgments, emotions, and sentiments in Oxford Handbook of Emotional Development (2022).

 Interests and Professional Affiliations